Apuan Alps

 The Apuan Alps (Alpi Apuane) are a mountain range in northern Tuscany, Italy.
 They are included between the valleys of the Serchio and Magra rivers, and, to the northwest, the Garfagnana and Lunigiana, with a total length of approximately 55 km.

 The name derives from the Apuani Ligures tribe that lived there in ancient times.

 The mountain range is known for its Carrara marble.
-Due to its extraction height environmental impact, the No Cav movement strongly opposes this activity.
+Due to the high environmental impact of marble quarrying, the No Cav movement strongly opposes this activity.